Vinnu1/Way2Sms-Cordova/README.md

 In PHP file sendmessage.php, you have to provide your account number and password of Way2SMS.

-#Credits
+# Credits
-The Way2SMS api is made by .
+The Way2SMS api is made by kingster and can be found here[https://github.com/kingster/Way2SMS-API].